behaviour therapy explained: key approaches & benefits

 Understanding Behaviour Therapy

-At its heart, behavior therapy operates on a simple but powerful idea: all behaviors are learned, which means they can also be unlearned or changed.
-This umbrella term covers various types of therapy designed to treat mental health disorders by identifying and helping change potentially self-destructive or unhealthy behaviors.
+At its heart, behaviour therapy operates on a simple but powerful idea: all behaviours are learned, which means they can also be unlearned or changed.
+This umbrella term covers various types of therapy designed to treat mental health disorders by identifying and helping change potentially self-destructive or unhealthy behaviours.
 The focus is not on digging into your past but on addressing current problems and how to fix them.

 This approach is beneficial for a wide range of psychological problems, from anxiety to eating disorders.
 To understand how it works, we need to look closer at its core principles and how it stands apart from other therapeutic methods.